taliesins/terraform-provider-hyperv/website/docs/r/hyperv_machine_instance.html.markdown

 * `static_memory` - (Optional) `false` (default).
 Specifies if the machine instance will use static memory.

-* `integration_services` - (optional) nothing (default).
+* `integration_services` - (optional) `` (default).
 A map of all the integration services and if the integration service should be enabled/disabled.
 Integration services that are not specified will not be enforced.

 ```hcl
 resource "hyperv_machine_instance" "default" {